h2oai/datatable/docs/api/dt/countna.rst

         All the resulting column's stypes are `int64`.

     except: TypeError
-        The exception is raised when one of the columns from `cols` has an obj64 type.
+        The exception is raised when one of the input columns has an `obj64` type.

     Examples